£47.50 £95.00

 Rise/Drop - we measure this at the end of the bars, from the centre point of the clamp area to the centre of the end.
 This measurent can change when the bar is rotated so there is a bit of tolerance here, please use this as an approximate measurement only.

-Modolo O-Bone handlebars, hailing from Italy and in production during the 1990s (yet still new & unused after all this time!).
-Made from aluminium and weighing in at 281 grams.
-A fine choice for keeping your classic bike authentic, but also great for any other compatible bike.
+Modolo Speedy brake calipers, hailing from Italy and in production from the 1970s to the 1980s.
+Made from aluminium/steel and weighing in at 329 grams - pretty lightweight for a pair of brake calipers at that time.
+A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike too.

 TECHNICAL INFO